sereneblue/chameleon/README.md

 - Anonymous, Wursttorte, and AName for the German translation
 - Shitennouji for the Japanese translation
 - gnu-ewm for the Polish translation
-- 3ibsand, Alexey, fks7cgsk, and Hit Legends for the Russian translation
+- 3ibsand, Alexey, fks7cgsk, Hit Legends, and EugeneKh for the Russian translation
 - David P. (Megver83) and reii for the Spanish translation
 - xlabx for the Turkish translation
 - mezysinc for the Portuguese (Brazilian) translation